Rick Hoffman - Coach and Counselor

-True to form, Rick has been moving hard since he joined MicroCare in 2016.
+True to form, Rick has been working hard since he joined MicroCare in 2016.
 He started as the Eastern Regional Sales Manager and then moved up to the National Accounts Manager for the fiber group in 2018.
 Rick enjoyed a productive career in the electronics industry with another company.
 MicroCare was attractive to him because it was a very stable, privately-held company that was well diversified in its platforms.
-He has enjoyed much success with MicroCare and was named the Micro Care “Best New Opportunity Award” winner for 2017.
+He has enjoyed much success with MicroCare throughout his tenure and continues to love every minute of it.

 A Problem Solver